Confused by the social rules during the COVID-19 pandemic and what you should and shouldn't do on a visit to the supermarket?

-There should be more than enough food and products for us all on the supermarket shelves.
-But recent 'panic buying' by customers over the past few weeks has resulted in a nationwide shortage of essential items, such as toilet paper, tissues, hand sanitiser, flour and rice, long-life milks and jar, tin and frozen foods.
+When the pandemic first hit Australia, 'panic buying' by customers resulted in a nationwide shortage of essential items, such as toilet paper, tissues, hand sanitiser, flour and rice, long-life milks and jar, tin and frozen foods.

-Supermarkets have put limits on the number of certain products customers can buy per transaction.
-To actively discourage over-purchasing, the stores have also temporarily suspended their 'change of mind' refund policies.
+In response, supermarkets put limits on the number of certain products customers can buy per transaction.

 If we all bought just what we needed at the supermarket, it's unlikely there'd be product shortages at all.
 So let's do that!

-Woolworths and Coles have taken it a step further, increasing the limit on 'tap and go' card transactions that don't require a PIN from $100 to $200 to prevent the spread of the virus while touching PIN pads.
+Woolworths and Coles have also increased the limit on 'tap and go' card transactions that don't require a PIN from $100 to $200 to prevent the spread of the virus while touching PIN pads.

-If you do pay in cash at the supermarket, make sure you avoid touching your face and sanitise or wash your hands with soap as soon as possible.
+If you do pay in cash at the supermarket, practice good hygiene by not touching your face, and sanitise or wash your hands with soap as soon as possible.

 Cashless payment reduces direct contact with supermarket staff.